In this bikini body guide, I compiled my top 10 Healthy Eating Tips to help you rock that bikini body mentality this summer.

 4. Don’t Cut Calories

-I know, every other blog right now is probably telling you to cut, cut, cut- but studies suggest that this can often actually back fire on you.
+I know, every other bikini body guide right now is probably telling you to cut, cut, cut- but studies suggest that this can often actually back fire on you.
 Cutting too many calories in a frantic effort to drop some LBs can cause your metabolism to slow, and your body to start eating into your precious muscle mass.
 It can also interfere with our innate hunger cues and cause binges in a state of deprivation.
 Instead of cutting calories, simply try to focus on fibre and protein rich foods which are inherently more satiating, and then listen to your body for those early signs of hunger and satiety.
 Quality always wins over quantity in my books.

 5. Eat More Fat

 Again, I know.
 Doesn’t fat make you fat?
 Oh lord, celery could make you fat if you ate too much of it.
 While all fats (well, maybe aside from trans fats) are A-OK in moderation, most of us would do well to focus mainly on Omega 3s especially when we’re looking to feel our best.
 Omega 3 fatty acids have been shown to decrease skin inflammation which reduce the risk and impact of dermatitis, psoriasis and acne.
 They have also been shown to inhibit inflammation in the skin caused by UV radiation which may play a role in reducing the risk of skin cancer – and that’s key for bikini body weather!
 Also, while studies have focused more on fish oil supplements, there is some evidence to support the benefits of Omega 3s for fat loss and weight loss, as well.
 Honestly, though, that’s not at all why I eat it.
 Fish tastes amazing- and is surprisingly easy to cook especially at the Summer BBQ.
 Go for fattier fish like salmon, trout, sardines, tuna and mackerel to get your best Omega 3 bang for your buck.
-You can check out my awesome recipe for roasted trout here.

 6. Go Easy on the Adult Bevvies